coturn/coturn/README.md

   * Mac OS X
   * Cygwin (for non-production R&D purposes)
   * Windows (native with, e.g., MSVC toolchain)

-Other server platforms can be supported by request.

-Any client platform is supported, including Android, iOS, Linux, OS X, Windows, and Windows Phone.

 This project can be successfully used on other `*NIX` platforms, too, but that is not officially supported.